 · limit your payment arrears.

-· to settle a bank and mortgage product after the death of a customer.
+· to settle a bank product or service after the death of a customer.

 · enter into and perform agreements with suppliers and other parties with whom we work.

 · provide data to the government (we are sometimes obliged to do so).

 · to be able to carry out audits and investigations (or have them carried out).

 · conduct market, scientific, statistical, historical research and archiving.

 · execute business processes, perform internal management of (financial) risks for the bank and to draft management reports.